WordlessMeteor/LoL-Dragon-Change/README.md

 				- Data in the blue area mean `Key` is the direct index of the variable `party`.
 				- Data in the light green area mean the second half of `Key` is the direct index of `queues[party["queueId"]]`.
 				- Data in the orange area mean `Key` comes from `party`.
-					- Note that no key in this area exists to be the direct index.
 				- Data in the yellow area mean `Key` doesn't serve as the index of any variables of LCU API.
 					- Currently, the purple area only contains `full?`, a judgement whether the party is full.
 In the exported sheet, a tick means the party is full.
 		- `invid_df` in Customized Programs 16 and 21: